Generalize Synchronization Mechanism: Specification, Properties, Limits

 On trading off quorum size and fault tolerance, Theorem \ref{thROLL} and Theorem \ref{thEROLL} are just an example of deriving the limits.
 The concept behind them can be applied to any given situation, such as dynamic quorum size or non-homogeneous quorum.
 In shared memory environment, data and computation are not bundled together unlike distributed memory environment, having more tolerance on computation failure.
 The concept can be applied to get the limit as well.
 On the synchronization mechanisms exploiting commutative $write$s, developer should have the awareness that originally commutative or not should be decided in application logic.
 Mechanisms just mitigate responsibility of developer by taking the logic into consideration.

 While using the framework to analyze mechanisms, we have some extra findings.
 As mentioned in \ref{framework_h}, writing metadata and writing value are actually the same thing.
-It means that we can apply how mechanisms write value in $exe$ to $pre$ and how mechanisms write metadata in $pre$ to $exe$.
+We can apply analysis on writing each to one another.
 Paxos spans latency 2RTT across two stages, one in $pre$ and one in $exe$.
-Here we denote it as $(1, 1)$, while we can find Raft as $(1,0) (0, 1)$ and EPaxos as $(0,1) (0, 2)$.
+Here we denote it as $(1, 1)$, while we can find Raft as $electing: (1,0)$ $elected: (0, 1)$ and EPaxos as $fast: (0,1)$ $slow: (0, 2)$.
 It can be seen as having Paxos as a general one.
 It can skew to $pre$ for Raft or skew to $exe$ for EPaxos.